 If a person requires you to change, does not trust you, watches you, prohibits something – these are disturbing symptoms.
 If he hit you — just run away.
 Seriously.
 This will never end.
 It has never ended that way.

-35% of women have experienced
+of women have experienced

-According to World Health Organization, every third woman in the world experiences physical or sexual abuse by her partner or is sexually abused by a third person during her lifetime.
+abuse at least once in their lives According to World Health Organization, every third woman in the world experiences physical or sexual abuse by her partner or is sexually abused by a third person during her lifetime.
 Information:

 World Health Organization